w1ldrabb1t/antiscichain/README.md

 - list of papers that this paper supports/confirms
 - list of papers that this paper refutes/invalidates

-These 2 linked lists might seem trivial but they unlock the ability for the system to measure how fragile is the evidence that supports the validaty of a certian research paper, by recursively iterating through both lists and calculate the EFS score.
+These 2 linked lists might seem trivial but they unlock the ability for the system to measure how fragile is the evidence that supports the validity of a certain research paper, by recursively iterating through both lists and calculate the EFS score.

 Modern scientific research is often times heavily focused on finding evidence that something works (confirmation bias) or finding evidence that there's no harm (mistaking absence of evidence with evidence of absense), which is especially dangerous when dealing with complex non-linear response systems which render those "findings" very fragile.